Leann Tremul, CMV Group Foundation Community Ambassador VIC

 In November 2015, Cure4 Cystic Fibrosis welcomed Jamie Sach as our newly appointed Ambassador.
 Jamie who most would agree has arguably one of the best jobs in the world as Global Ambassador for iconic South Australian wine Penfolds, is looking forward to putting his profile and voice to good use as he joins us in a very personal fight to find the cure for cystic fibrosis.

 “Cystic fibrosis is a cruel genetic disease that greatly diminishes the quality of life of its sufferers and places onerous responsibilities on the families and carers that support those afflicted.
-Our South Australian research team are employing cutting edge technology to develop a cure for CF. To succeed they require substantial funding.
-I’m determined to do all I can to help raise the money required to accelerate their research into an effective cure as quickly as possible.
+For CF researchers to succeed they require substantial funding.
+I’m determined to do all I can to help raise the money required to accelerate research into an effective cure as quickly as possible.
 Together we can beat CF once and for all.”

 Mae Johnson, Cure4CF Ambassador